chiggachiggayeah/weatherman/weatherman.md

 "No," said the guy with the crow's feet.
 "They won't miss this stuff.
 There's too much of it, trust me.
 Plus, between you and me, it's not even milk.
 Never rots."
 Bernice squished up her nose in disgust.
 "I know, I know.
 And yeah, I'm surprised they didn't close.
 Wasn't planning on coming in today.
 Too bad Mr. Kroc's a money-grubbing bastard."
 The scent of burning fries wafted up out from deep in the preparation area and the friers.

 "What're you talking about!"
-This was the guy who was too cool man the cash register.
+This was the guy who was too cool to man the cash register.
 "We hit the fucking jackpot.
 We don't have to do shit.
 We can just talk.
 So Bernice, heard you just had a birthday."

 Bernice blushed.
 She corralled a stray strand of hair behind her ear.
 "Yeah.
 How'd you hear about that?"